Editorial note: This is an update of a post that originally ran in April, 2019.

 Myth #7: We’re getting better at IM because we’re detecting issues faster and earlier

 The remedy?
-Take the time to study the steps in the incident response process, with an eye toward making them more efficient.
+AI and machine learning can help by assessing historic data related to incidents and suggesting possible responders based on previous incidents.
+Additionally, take the time to study the steps in the incident response process, with an eye toward making them more efficient.
 That’s where the biggest gains have yet to be achieved.

 “What happens in real life, Geffray says, “after a tool like New Relic has identified a problem with an application, is that a ticket is created in your ticketing system, and then you have to find the right people, get them together, and give them the information they need so they can start investigating.”
 In most cases, it’s not going to be one person.
 “Studies show that most IT incidents require a minimum of five people to be resolved,” he notes.
 “And as you can imagine, the higher the number of mission-critical applications, the larger and more distributed the organization, the more time it takes.”